wushouhe/cosmos-sdk/docs/spec/staking/definitions and examples.md

 At the core of the Staking module is the concept of a pool which denotes collection of Atoms contributed by different Atom holders.
-There are two global pools in the Staking module: the bonded pool and unbonded pool.
+There are two global pools in the Staking module: the bonded pool and unbonding pool.
 Bonded Atoms are part of the global bonded pool.
 On the other side, if a candidate or delegator wants to unbond its Atoms, those Atoms are kept in the unbonding pool for the duration of the unbonding period.
 In the Staking module, a pool is